Georgia governor says he only just learned coronavirus carriers can be asymptomatic

 TRUMP SLAMS 'PARTISAN' PROBES AFTER PELOSI ANNOUNCES CORONAVIRUS COMMITTEE: 'HERE WE GO AGAIN'

+"As you know, over the past 48 hours, the modeling and data has dramatically changed for Georgia and many other states around the country," Kemp said.
+"The CDC has announced that individuals can be infected and begin to spread coronavirus earlier than previously thought even if they have no symptoms."

+The new CDC guidelines, which were released March 30, indicate that "studies have documented SARS-CoV-2 infection in patients who never develop symptoms (asymptomatic) and in patients not yet symptomatic (pre-symptomatic)."

-But Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases and one of the most recognizable faces of the White House coronavirus response, had disclosed that "game-changer" detail in January.
+But Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases and one of the most recognizable faces of the White House coronavirus response, made clear that asymptomatic transmission was a problem in January.

 "You know that, in the beginning, we were not sure if there were asymptomatic infection, which would make it a much broader outbreak than what we’re seeing," Fauci said.
 "Now we know for sure that there are."

-Kemp closed all public K-12 schools this week.
+Kemp extended closures of all public K-12 schools this week.

 The Georgia Department of Public Health released a statement on Thursday that seemed to address and attempt to justify Kemp's Wednesday comments, which have been widely panned online, with one outlet suggesting he's either "lying or incompetent."